Advanced maternal age pregnancy is becoming more common

 Once you are pregnant, you should know what to watch for with advanced maternal age pregnancy.

 - Gestational diabetes is more common as women get older.
 This condition, if left uncontrolled can be dangerous for the mother and it can cause the baby to grow much larger than average.
 However, gestational diabetes can be managed with diet and physical activity.

 - High blood pressure during pregnancy is also more common in older women.
 Your physician should monitor your blood pressure throughout your pregnancy.
 If problems develop, he or she may recommend medication or delivering your baby before the due date.

 - The need for a C-section increases for older mothers because there is a higher risk of pregnancy-related complications like placenta previa.

 - The risk of pregnancy loss or miscarriage increases for older mothers due to chromosomal abnormalities in the baby.
-To minimize the chance of pregnancy loss, we can perform PGS before you get pregnant, by avoiding the transfer of embryos that are thought to be chromosomally abnormal.
+To minimize the chance of pregnancy loss, we can perform PGT-A before you get pregnant, by avoiding the transfer of embryos that are thought to be chromosomally abnormal.

 Healthy lifestyle choices can help patients avoid pregnancy risks